 Mung beans have been attracting a lot of attention for their nutritional qualities.
 Research also shows that mung bean extracts have a protective effect against lethal sepsis, with one study finding that it improved the survival rates of mice from 29.4–70%.
-It is thought to do this by inhibiting a protein known as HMGB1, which plays a role in systemic inflammation.8 Studies have also found the mung bean sprouts show antibacterial activity and may be useful as a natural agent that complements antimicrobial therapy.9
+It is thought to do this by inhibiting a protein known as HMGB1, which plays a role in systemic inflammation.8 Studies have also found the mung bean sprouts show antibacterial activity and may be useful as

 5. Chomp Down Some Garlic

 Garlic, a kitchen staple, is also known for its incredible antibacterial properties.
 It contains a compound called alliin and when you crush garlic, this compound is converted into an antimicrobial compound known as allicin which works against a wide range of bacteria.10 Moreover, it contains another compound known as sucrose methyl 3-formyl-4-methylpentanoate (SMFM) which has been shown to improve sepsis survival rates in animal studies by inhibiting the production of proinflammatory cytokines.11 So chop up some raw garlic and add to your food for an antibacterial boost.

 6. Take Turmeric

 Like garlic, turmeric also has wide-ranging antibacterial properties.
 These beneficial effects are attributed to an antioxidant compound known as curcumin present in turmeric.
 One animal study also found that administration of curcumin had a protective effect against sepsis.
 It reduced tissue injury and mortality and also the expression of a signalling protein known as TNF-alpha which plays a role in systemic inflammation.12 13 So spice up your dinner with this golden spice or brew yourself a cup of turmeric tea